coder-hxl/x-crawl/README.md

 ## Features

-- **🔥 Async/Sync** - Just change the mode property to toggle async/sync crawling mode.
+- **🔥 Async/Sync** - Just change the mode attribute value to switch async or sync crawling mode.
-- **⚙️Multiple functions** - Can crawl pages, crawl interfaces, crawl files and poll crawls.
-And it supports crawling single or multiple.
+- **⚙️Multiple functions** - It can crawl pages, crawl interfaces, crawl files and polling crawls, and supports crawling single or multiple.
-- **🖋️ Flexible writing method** - A function adapts to multiple crawling configurations and obtains crawling results.
-The writing method is very flexible.
+- **🖋️ Flexible writing style** - Simple target configuration, detailed target configuration, mixed target array configuration and advanced configuration, the same crawling API can adapt to multiple configurations.
-- **👀 Device Fingerprinting** - Zero configuration/custom configuration to avoid fingerprinting to identify and track us from different locations.
+- **👀Device Fingerprinting** - Zero configuration or custom configuration to avoid fingerprinting to identify and track us from different locations.
-- **⏱️ Interval crawling** - no interval/fixed interval/random interval, can effectively use/avoid high concurrent crawling.
+- **⏱️ Interval Crawling** - No interval, fixed interval and random interval can generate or avoid high concurrent crawling.
-- **🔄 Retry on failure** - It can be set for all crawling requests, for a single crawling request, and for a single request to set a failed retry.
+- **🔄 Retry on failure** - Global settings, local settings and individual settings.
+It can avoid crawling failure caused by temporary problems.
-- **🚀 Priority Queue** - Use priority crawling based on the priority of individual requests.
+- **🚀 Priority Queue** - According to the priority of a single crawling target, it can be crawled ahead of other targets.
-- **☁️ Crawl SPA** - Batch crawl SPA (Single Page Application) to generate pre-rendered content (ie "SSR" (Server Side Rendering)).
+- **☁️ Crawl SPA** - Crawl SPA (Single Page Application) to generate pre-rendered content (aka "SSR" (Server Side Rendering)).
 - **⚒️ Controlling Pages** - Headless browsers can submit forms, keystrokes, event actions, generate screenshots of pages, etc.
-- **🧾 Capture Record** - Capture and record the crawled results, and highlight them on the console.
+- **🧾 Capture Record** - Capture and record crawling results and other information, and highlight reminders on the console.
 - **🦾 TypeScript** - Own types, implement complete types through generics.

-## Relationship with puppeteer
+## Relationship with Puppeteer

 The crawlPage API has [puppeteer](https://github.com/puppeteer/puppeteer) built in, you only need to pass in some configuration options to complete some operations, and the result will expose Brower instances and Page instances.